 Educational sanctions prompt students to reflect on their conduct, become better informed and develop new skills so that they can make better choices going forward.
 On a case-by-case basis, we consider appropriate educational sanctions to address the specific behavior involved.
 Below are examples of educational sanctions we frequently use.

 - ACADEMIC INTEGRITY SEMINAR: an online ethical development seminar through the "Academic Integrity Seminar.”
 The student will have an individual instructor who will communicate with him/her by e-mail.
-Student will be asked to do a series of readings and respond to ethical questions posed by the readings.
-Student is responsible for all associated costs ($100.00 fee).
+Student will complete a series of readings and respond to ethical questions posed by those readings.
+The student is responsible for all associated costs ($100.00 fee).

 - ASSESSMENT (DRUG AND/OR ALCOHOL): an assessment is an opportunity for the student to work with a counselor who is an expert in substance abuse one-on-one to assess their behaviors and risks associated with alcohol and/or drug abuse.
-The result will be a recommendation concerning the level of risk and possible follow-up, including further education, group meetings, outpatient treatment, inpatient treatment, etc. Student is responsible for all associated costs ($300.00 fee; $100.00/session, 3 sessions total).
+The result will be a recommendation concerning the level of risk and possible follow-up, including further education, group meetings, outpatient treatment, inpatient treatment, etc. The student is responsible for the full cost of the assessment and any required follow-up treatment.
+Students may find a provider in the community surrounding the Ohio State University campuses, or complete the assessment with Counseling and Consultation Services ($300.00 fee; $150.00/session, 2 sessions total).